astronomer/docs/astro/deployment-settings.md

 - Any task that was previously running will be killed and marked as failed.
 - Tasks and DAGs do not run.
 Scheduled tasks will fail.
 - No Deployment resources are available.
 This includes the scheduler, webserver, and all workers.
-- You cannot access the Airflow UI for the Deployment.
+- You can't access the Airflow UI for the Deployment.
+- You can't deploy project images or DAGs to the Deployment.

 #### Wake up from hibernation